olt/scriptine/README.rst

 Development
 ~~~~~~~~~~~

-scriptine is still in development.
-Some parts will be changed and some more functionality will be added.
-Follow the development at http://bitbucket.org/olt/scriptine/ Comments and bug fixes are welcomed.
+Follow the development at https://github.com/olt/scriptine Comments and bug fixes are welcomed.